kids-first/kf-rnaseq-workflow/README.md

   reads1: { type: File, doc: "Input fastq file, gzipped or uncompressed OR alignment file file" }
   reads2: { type: 'File?', doc: "If paired end, R2 reads files, gzipped or uncompressed" }

+  is_paired_end: {type: 'boolean?', doc: "For BAM inputs, are the reads paired end?"}
   wf_strand_param: { type: ['null', {type: 'enum', name: wf_strand_param, symbols: ["default",
           "rf-stranded", "fr-stranded"]}], doc: "use 'default' for unstranded/auto, 'rf-stranded' if read1 in the fastq read pairs is reverse complement to the transcript, 'fr-stranded' if read1 same sense as transcript" }
   gtf_anno: { type: 'File', doc: "General transfer format (gtf) file with gene models corresponding to fasta reference" }